Fell (comics)

 Fell is an American comic book, written by Warren Ellis, illustrated by Ben Templesmith, and published by Image Comics.
 It has received two Eisner Awards nominations, for Best New Series and Best Continuing Series.

 It began publication in 2005 and has been on hiatus since 2008, awaiting the release of its tenth installment.
 In a 2013 interview, Templesmith stated, "There’s one issue done and I could have it illustrated tomorrow and Image won’t print it.
 They would want two or three more issues of script written in the can, because they’re not going to release one issue of a monthly book once every two years."
 Ellis has also made statements online indicating that once the series does return it may be short lived, saying that they would like to finish "the intended final seven issues".
 In June 2021, Templesmith announced that he would be reteaming with Ellis to continue the series.
-That same month, Image Comics made a separate announcement stating that they would not be publishing the planned continuation in light of the recent sexual misconduct allegations against Ellis.
+That same month, Image Comics made a separate announcement stating that they would not be publishing the planned continuation in light of the recent sexual coercion/numerous affair-having allegations against Ellis.

 History

-Fell is an experiment by Warren Ellis in order to create a more affordable comic by producing a lower page count than normal.
-This is balanced by a nine panel grid format for each page, in order to compress the story into the smaller size.
-Ben Templesmith's artwork creates a hazy outline that accompanies the immoral haze of a decaying noir style city.

 Each issue is also a self-contained story, supplemented with behind-the-scenes shots of unfinished artwork, a text section where the author expands the story's background, provides excerpts from the script, and (tentatively) answers reader e-mail.
 The series suffered from scheduling issues due to Warren Ellis' computer, which contained several future Fell scripts along with his backups, dying in late 2008, forcing Ellis to recreate them.
 Ellis announced on January 14, 2011, through his website, that the script to issue #10 had been emailed to Image Comics and Ben Templesmith.